alphagov/datagovuk-visual-regression-tests/README.md

 This will update your saved screenshots to the most recently run tests.
 Remember you still have to commit these changes to source control.
 Every time you make a positive change, simply run `npm run test` to ensure visual fidelity and then `npm run approve` to update your reference screenshots.

 ### Different ckan versions and view filters
-This repo includes mutliple scenario "sets" for different version of ckan.
+This repo includes multiple scenario "sets" for different version of ckan.
 Currently, this includes a set of screenshots for ckan 2.8 and for 2.7.
 By default, running `test` will use the config for 2.7.
 To use a different config, for example 2.8, just pass this as an argument:

 ```
 npm run test 2.8